What is cyanuric acid?

 “Trichlor” (Trichlor-s-triazinetrione/trichloroisocyanuric acid)

-As you can see, the “trichlor” comes from the 3 chlorine molecules attached on the cyanuric acid ring.
+As you can see, the “trichlor” comes from the 3 chlorine molecules attached to the cyanuric acid ring.

 “Dichlor” (Dichloro-s-triazinetrione/dichloroisocyanuric acid)